Presto Engine and Database Explained

 What is Presto?

 PrestoDB is an open-source distributed SQL query engine for running interactive analytic queries against all types of data sources.
 It enables self-service ad-hoc analytics on large amounts of data.
-With Presto, you can query data where it lives across many different data sources such as HDFS, MySQL, Cassandra, or Hive.
+With the Presto sql engine, you can query data where it lives across many different data sources such as HDFS, MySQL, Cassandra, or Hive.
 Presto is built on Java and can also integrate with other third-party data sources or infrastructure components.

 As more organizations become data-driven, they need technologies like Presto to deliver ad-hoc analytics.
 Federated query engines like Presto simplify and unify data analytics on data anywhere.